lorossi/sudoku-solver/README.md

-# sudoku-solver
+# sudoku solver

- A sudoku solver made in Go, supporting text and image input
+A sudoku solver made in Go, supporting text and image inpu t